Alcoholics Anonymous Recovery Program, 12 Steps, and Addiction Treatment

 What Services Does AA Provide?

-AA defines itself as the follows: “Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
-It is nonprofessional, self-supporting, multiracial, apolitical and available almost everywhere.
+AA defines itself as follows: “Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
+It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.”5 AA is a community of people in recovery, helping each other work toward long-term sobriety.5 Membership in AA is entirely voluntary—people come and go as they please.5 AA offers its members strategies and support for living a satisfying, sober life.

 AA is not an alcohol treatment program.5 However, there are certain tools that are available to help people achieve long-term sobriety:5